 One of the best ways to navigate the confusing world of assessment fees is to work with a payment processor that specializes in your industry and has a deep understanding of the fee structures.
 Look for a processor that provides transparent pricing and clearly breaks out assessment fees on your monthly statement.

-Your processor should also be able to help you identify opportunities to optimize your transaction mix and qualify for lower assessment rates.
+Your processor should also be able to help you identify opportunities to optimize your transaction mix, especially if you're working with ecommerce merchant account providers, and qualify for lower assessment rates.
 For example, they may recommend enabling Address Verification Service (AVS) or requiring CVV codes to reduce your exposure to higher-risk transactions.

 Regularly Review Your Statements